infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/autopilot.md

 Step 3

-: Altitude (ALT), vertical speed (VS), navigation (NAV), speed (SPD) and heading (HDG) can be engaged or disengaged by tapping each symbol.
-By pressing and holding on each symbol (with the exception of the AP and NAV), and then moving your finger up or down, the value can be changed
+: Altitude (ALT), vertical speed (VS), speed (SPD), heading (HDG), vertical navigation (VNAV), lateral navigation (LNAV) and approach mode (APPR) can be engaged or disengaged by tapping each symbol.
+By pressing and holding on each symbol (with the exception of the AP, VNAV, LNAV and APPR), and then moving your finger up or down, the value can be changed

 Step 4